All Episodes

 800-282-2882.

-The email address is rush at EIB net.com.
+The email address is rush at EIBNet.com.

-All right, I have to address this.
+I have to address this.

-I've I I asked earlier in the program, did you people see 24 last night?
+I asked earlier in the program, did you people see 24 last night?

 And I have got to slap you people back to reality.

-Well, the the I don't look, I don't know.
+Well, look, I don't know.

-I I'm I'm uh I don't want to give some people may not have watched last night's episode yet.
+Some people may not have watched last night's episode yet.

-Uh have it recorded and so forth, but I since it's in the past and most people have seen it, I feel confident discussing it.
+But since it's in the past and most people have seen it, I feel confident discussing it.

-One of the moles in this season is this goofy Richard Nixon look-alike president's chief of staff, guy named Walt Cummings.
+One of the moles in this season is this goofy Richard Nixon look-alike president's chief of staff guy named Walt Cummings.

-We all know it's Russia, Chechens and so forth.
+We all know it's Russia, Chechens, and so forth.

-And the plan, according to Walt Cummins in the story last night Cummings, is to um get the terrorists to take these canisters of nerve gas back to their home country so that then the administration can prove that there were weapons of mass destruction there.
+And the plan, according to Walt Cummins in the story last night Cummings, is to get the terrorists to take these canisters of nerve gas back to their home country so that then the administration can prove that there were weapons of mass destruction there.

 Number one, it's a television show.

-There's no there's no correlation here.
+There's no correlation here.

-But more than that, that episode of 24 last night, and I've been wa I've watched every one of these episodes from season one, episode one, that episode last night had more plot turns and twists than any single episode I remember.
+But more than that, that episode of 24 last night, and I've watched every one of these episodes from season one, episode one.

-This storyline, uh, this weapons of mass destruction is nerve gas and the supposedly having a mole as the chief of staff to the president.
+But I would caution all of you, this storyline, this weapons of mass destruction, is nerve gas and supposedly having a mole as the chief of staff to the president.

 Who knows if this is the ultimate truth of this program?

-The purpose of the program is the same as I have on this program, to attract the largest audience possible and hold it, so you can charge confiscatory advertising rates to advertise.
+The purpose of the program is the same as I have on this program, to attract the largest audience possible and hold it so you can charge confiscatory advertising rates to advertise.

 That's the purpose of the program.